 Case study: failure to spot pregnancy in young mother with brain tumour

-We acted on behalf of a young mother who had an inoperable, terminal brain tumour which she was undergoing treatment for.
-She had told the hospital doctors who were treating her that she thought she might be pregnant several times, however they relied on a single, negative urine pregnancy test on the day she was admitted to hospital.
+Our client had told the hospital doctors who were treating her that she thought she might be pregnant several times, however, they relied on a single, negative urine pregnancy test on the day she was admitted to hospital.
 The doctors failed to consider that, in the early stages of pregnancy, a test can be a ‘false’ negative, and so it was never repeated and no blood test was undertaken either.

 It was not until she was 23 weeks pregnant that her consultant examined her abdomen and felt a baby moving.